MAE Ph.D. Degree Overview:

 Click for a list of the different Majors within Mechanical and Aerospace Engineering

-Students can change their Major, with approval from Faculty Advisor, by submitting an online form
+Students can change their Major, with approval from Faculty Advisor, by submitting an online Change of Major form

 A MAE PhD student is typically assigned a Faculty Advisor (also known as research advisor/PhD advisor/PI) during the admissions process.
 In very rare cases, students may be admitted without an assigned faculty advisor.
 Students are not necessarily bound to their assigned advisor for the duration of their PhD program, but very careful consideration is given to the assignments, and students must speak with the Ph.D.
 Academic Advisor prior to requesting a switch.
 The Graduate Affairs Committee and corresponding faculty members take this process very seriously and strenuously endeavor to ensure a good match between student and advisor.